dg92/Performance-Analysis-JS/README.md

 3. for each: 0.033ms
 4. lodash find: 0.236ms

-# For large data set - result vary according to the size of data, the atomic opeation +,-,*,/.
+# For large data set - result vary according to the size of data, the atomic operations +,-,*,/.